philbertshea/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+1. Saving of data is automatically done, there is no command to manually save the data.

 ## **Appendix: Planned Enhancements**
-Team size: 5
+Team size: 6

 1. This pertains to the `NAME`, `FACULTY`, and `REMARK` of a contact.
    * To allow for overzealous input validation, the application allows for most unicode characters to be provided.